deafSpy/image-annotation/README.md

 - Responsive Design: Ensures a seamless user experience across various devices with a fully responsive design.
 - JWT Tokens: The platform uses JSON Web Tokens (JWT) for handling the authentication of users securely.
 - Advanced Image Processing: The image annotation platform ensures that all images are in the same resolution and square format.
 This is to ensure consistency and ease of annotation.
+- Search Functionality: In the Gallery page, one can search for the images based on their annotated categories.

 ## Installation
 To install and run the Image Annotation Platform on your local machine, follow these steps: